ongoingness/ongoingness-locket/README.md

 Android Wear application and watch face for the multiple pieces of the Enabling Ongoingness project.
 Each piece is present in the code as distinct build variants.

-The app displays media content (Images and GIFs) one at a time in the piece screen, periodicaly checks in background for new content in the server and Provides a way for user to navigate through the media content.
+The app displays media content (Images and GIFs) one at a time in the piece screen, periodicaly checks in background for new content in the server and provides a way for user to navigate through the media content.